Looking to visit a monastery near you? There is likely one monastery retreat on our list that is in your area.

 Included on our list are monasteries that offer visitations and retreats.
 You’ll notice that some monasteries are fairly new (established in the past 20 years) while others have been around since the 1800s.

 I’m sure we’ve missed some of the many monasteries in the United States.
 You can also view my list of Christian Marriage Retreats.

-38 Peaceful Monastery Retreats In The U.S. – One Might Be Near You!
+38 Peaceful Monastery Retreats In The U.S. – Find One Near You